tommyh/jasmine-react/README.md

 `jasmineReact.renderComponent(component, [container], [callback]);`

-When rendering a React component, this is a convenience function for React.renderComponent.
+When rendering a React component, this is a convenience function for `React.renderComponent`.

 It has a few helpful features:

+* the component is actually rendered to an attached DOM node (unlike `React.addons.TestUtils.renderIntoDocument which renders into a detached DOM node).
+* the component will be automatically unmounted after the test is complete.
+  NOTE: If you call React.renderComponent in a jasmine test and the component is not unmounted, that component will pollute any subsequent tests which try to render into that container.
 * the container argument is optional.
-By default it will be: `document.getElementById("jasmine_content")
+By default it will be: `document.getElementById("jasmine_content").
+If you want to override this behavior, look at the documentation for `jasmineReact.getDefaultContainer`
 * `React.renderComponent` will return before the rendering has occurred.  `jasmineReact.renderComponent` will wait until the async render has been performed.